Best Inverse ETFs of 2025 | 41 Top Short & Bear Market ETFs

 Know what's in your ETF and how the ETF is calculated

-One of the Fast Money guys mentioned the UltraShort Oil & Gas ProShares ETF (DUG) on a recent show.
-He questioned how that ETF, which is the double inverse of oil & gas could be up for the day while oil was also up.
+Inverse ETFs aren’t always as simple as they look.
+A trader on CNBC’s Fast Money once questioned how the UltraShort Oil & Gas ProShares ETF (DUG), which is the double inverse of oil & gas, could be up for the day while oil was also up.
 A quick look at what DUG actually is gives the answer:

 UltraShort Oil & Gas ProShares seeks daily investment results, before fees and expenses, that correspond to twice (200%) the inverse (opposite) of the daily performance of the Dow Jones U.S. Oil & Gas IndexSM